Wishart kernel density estimation for strongly mixing time series on the cone of positive definite matrices

 \section{Main results}

 This section is divided into two subsections: results where some form of dependence (mixing condition) is assumed between the observations (Section~\ref{sec:results.mixing}) and results that are specific to the case of iid observations (Section~\ref{sec:results.iid}).
-While the results in Section~\ref{sec:results.mixing} do not exclude the iid case, attempts to extend the results in Section~\ref{sec:results.iid} to accommodate dependence were unsuccessful.
+The results in Section~\ref{sec:results.mixing} do not exclude the iid case.

 For every result in this section, the following common assumption is made: \begin{enumerate}[label=(A)] \item The target density $f$ and its first- and second-order partial derivatives are uniformly continuous and bounded on $\mathcal{S}_{++}^d$. \end{enumerate}